User registration

 parameter from registerUser

 method.
-If this parameter isn’t specified, or if its value is null, the default identity provider set on the IDAAS-core will be used.
+If this parameter isn’t specified, or if its value is null, the default IdP set in the IDAAS-core is used.

-Depending on the IdP, different registration flows will be followed to register on a device.
-There are two distinct flows that can be done:
+Depending on the IdP, different registration flows are followed to register on a device.
+There are two distinct flows:

 - Registration with browser IdP